Juliette Binoche: 2013–present

 Released at the 2013 Berlin International Film Festival, Bruno Dumont's Camille Claudel 1915 is a drama recounting three days of the 30 years French artist Camille Claudel (Binoche) spent in a mental asylum though she had not been diagnosed with any malady.
 The film examines Claudel's fight to maintain her sanity and find creative inspiration while awaiting a visit from her brother, the poet Paul Claudel.
-The film received excellent reviews with Binoche in particular gaining excellent reviews for her performance.
+The film received excellent reviews with Binoche in particular gaining praise for her performance.

 Following this, Binoche completed work on A Thousand Times Good Night for director Erik Poppe in which she plays a war photographer and the romantic drama Words and Pictures with Clive Owen from veteran director Fred Schepisi.
 She co-starred in Gareth Edwards's Godzilla, which was theatrically released in May 2014.
 August 2013 saw Binoche reunite with Olivier Assayas for Clouds of Sils Maria.
 The film was written especially for Binoche and plot elements parallel her life.
 It also featured Kristen Stewart and Chloë Grace Moretz.
 The film had its debut at Cannes 2014.
 Following this role Binoche was slated to appear in Nobody Wants the Night by Isabel Coixet which was due to begin shooting late in 2013.

 In 2015, Binoche starred on stage in a new English language translation of Antigone.
 Directed by Ivo van Hove, the production had a world premier in Luxembourg at the end of February.
 Then, it embarked an international tour to London, Antwerp, Amsterdam, Edinburgh, Paris, Recklinghausen and New York.

 Binoche narrated the new documentary film titled Talking about Rose about the Chad soldier Rose Lokissim who fought against Hissène Habré's dictatorship in the 1980s.

-In 2016, Binoche reunited with Bruno Dumont for a comedy film Slack Bay.
+In 2016, Binoche reunited with Bruno Dumont for the comedy film Slack Bay.
 The 2016 Cannes Film Festival saw the première of Slack Bay (Ma Loute), also starring Fabrice Luchini and Valeria Bruni Tedeschi, which is a burlesque comedy based in the Ambleteuse region of Northern France.
 Set in 1910, the film tells the unusual story of two families linked by an unlikely romance.
 Ma Loute won much praise from French critics and was a popular success at the French box office.